andrevidela/Research-report/Thesis/index.md

 increment n = S n
 ```

-In this case, the name `n` doesn't serve any other purpose than documentation, but our implementation of linear types has one particularity: quantities have to be assigned to a _name_ .
+In this case, the name `n` doesn't serve any other purpose than documentation, but our implementation of linear types has one particularity: quantities have to be assigned to a _name_ (something we will explore in further details in a later section).
 Since the argument of `increment` is used exactly once in the body of the function we can update our type signature to assign the quantity `1` to the argument `n`

 ```haskell
 --           ┌ We declare `n` to be linear